Dubeyrock/Exploratory-Data-Analysis-on-AMCAT-EDA-/README.md

-#Project Description: EDA Project - AMCAT Data Analysis
+# EDA Project - AMCAT Data Analysis

 This project conducts a comprehensive Exploratory Data Analysis (EDA) of the AMCAT dataset, focusing on the employment outcomes of engineering graduates in India.
 The dataset, released by Aspiring Minds, encompasses data on approximately 4,000 candidates, featuring around 40 variables that include demographic details, academic performance, AMCAT test scores, and job outcomes, with a particular emphasis on the target variable, Salary.

 Objectives of the Project: